raspberrypilearning/space-talk/en/step_2.md

 --- task ---

-Drag Pico to the left side of the stage position.
+Drag Pico to position it on the left side of the stage.
 Your stage should look something like this:

 ![Stage with chosen backdrop and Pico sprite positioned on the left](images/pico-on-stage.png)